Bi-AQUA: Bilateral Control-Based Imitation Learning for Underwater Robot Arms via Lighting-Aware Action Chunking with Transformers: Experiments

-We evaluate Bi-AQUA on a bilateral leader--follower system, as shown in Fig.~\ref{fig:experimental_setup}.
-Each arm has three joints (J1--J3) and a gripper (J4), driven by Dynamixel XW540-T260 (IP68) servo motors.
+We evaluate Bi-AQUA on a bilateral leader--follower system shown in Fig.~\ref{fig:experimental_setup}.
+Each arm has three revolute joints (J1--J3) and a gripper (J4), actuated by Dynamixel XW540-T260 (IP68) servo motors.
 The follower arm is mounted on a 200\,mm pedestal inside a water tank of $900 \times 450 \times 450$\,mm.